tripal/tripal_simpletest/README.md

  * IMPORTANT: you don't need to enable this module in order to run tests!
 It should be automatically enabled by tests during testing only.
-Therefore it is recommanded not to enable this module to avoid side effects.
+Therefore it is recommended not to enable this module to avoid side effects.

 USAGE